 The decision of the hearing officer is final.
 Therefore, it is imperative that you are prepared for your defense.
 All documentation must be submitted to the hearing officer at the time of your appeal.
 It is solely your responsibility to provide any necessary documents.

-You have 15 days from your hearing date to comply with the judgement of the hearing officer.
+You have 15 days from your hearing date to comply with the judgment of the hearing officer.
 If you are found guilty, additional penalties will be incurred after 15 days.

 Cancellation and rescheduling an appeal may only be made one time.
 Parking Services must be notified of the cancellation before the close of business on the Friday before the hearing date.